plippe/blog/_posts/2018-07-01-exercism-continuous-deployment.md

 done
 ```

-Next, with multi language support out of the way, lets solve how to submit only new solutions.
+Next, with multi-language support out of the way, let's solve how to submit only new solutions.

-Exercism detects, and stops duplicated submissions on their servers.
+Exercism detects and stops duplicated submissions on their servers.
 We could submit all exercises, every time, but that wouldn’t be a good solution.
 Git can print all files that have changed between two commits.
-By submitting only affected solution, we reduce the amount of server calls.
+By submitting the only affected solution, we reduce the number of server calls.

 ```sh
 git log --pretty="format:" -m --name-only -n1
 ```

-The above command should lists all files affected by the latest commit.
+The above command should list all files affected by the latest commit.
 It works for merge commits, and squash merging.
 Rebase merging won’t work as it discards branch, and merge information.
 If you use rebase merging, you will have to find an alternative.

 The listed file paths can be piped to extract only exercise names.